-The main risk drivers are the market of €27.708k and life risk of €21.717k given the underlying business of the Company.
+The main risk drivers are the market of €32.243k and life risk of €24.816k given the underlying business of the Company.

-The greater components of market risk are spread risk of 30%, property risk of 23% and equity risk of 22% of the total Market SCR respectively before diversification.
+The greater components of market risk are spread risk with 38%, property risk with 20% and equity risk with 29% contribution of the total Market SCR respectively before diversification.

-The greater component of life risk arises from the lapse shock of 51% of the total Life SCR before diversification.
+The greater component of life risk arises from the lapse risk with 46% and expense risk with 31% contribution of the total Life SCR before diversification.

-SCR has been increased by approximately 14% during the reporting period compared to the previous reporting period.
-This increase is mainly due to an increase in all main SCR components as explained below.
+SCR has been increased by approximately 6% during the reporting period compared to the previous reporting period.
+This increase is mainly due to an increase in all main SCR components, partially offset by the decrease in SCR Counterparty.